Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Constraining sterile oscillation parameters

 \section{Constraining sterile oscillation parameters}

 In this section, we will estimate the bound on the different sterile mixing parameters assuming there are no light sterile neutrinos in nature.

-In Fig. \ref{fig_bound}, we have shown the allowed region for the sterile oscillation parameters $\sin^{2} \theta_{1 4}$ and $\sin^{2} \theta_{2 4}$ at 99\% C.L.
+In Fig. \ref{fig_bound}, we have shown the allowed region for the sterile oscillation parameters $\sin^{2} \theta_{1 4}$ and $\sin^{2} \theta_{2 4}$ at 95\% confidence level.
 The upper (lower) panel corresponds to the case where ND+FD (FD) configuration was considered for constraining these parameters.
-The different color curves correspond to different experiments.
-The blue, red, green and magenta curves correspond to DUNE, P2O, Upgraded P2O and P2SO experiments respectively.
-The three columns represent three different values of the sterile mass squared differences $\Delta m^{2}_{4 1} = 0.1 $ eV$^2$, 1 eV$^2$ and 10 eV$^2$, respectively.
+The different colors correspond to various experiments.
+The blue curve represents the allowed region for DUNE experiment.
+While green, red, and yellow bands represent the regions for P2O, Upgraded P2O, and P2SO experiments, respectively.
+Left, middle and right columns in the figure represent three different values of the sterile mass squared differences $\Delta m^{2}_{4 1} = 0.1 $ eV$^2$, 1 eV$^2$ and 10 eV$^2$, respectively.
 If we compare the lower panel with the upper panel, we can identify that the FD+ND configurations are giving more stringent bounds on the sterile mixing angles compared to the case where only FD is considered except the case for $\Delta m^{2}_{4 1} = 0.1$ eV$^2$.
-The improvement in the ND+FD case is due to the fact that ND's are more sensitive to oscillations due to sterile neutrino ($\Delta m^2_{41} = 1$ eV$^2$ and 10 eV$^2$) compared to the only FD cases due to the averaging of the oscillations frequency due to rapid oscillations.
-For $\Delta m^2_{41} = 0.1$ eV$^2$, we have seen from the probability plots that ND, for both the experiments is insensitive to sterile neutrinos and that's why adding a ND does not help in the sensitivity.
+The improvement in the ND+FD case is due to the fact that NDs are more sensitive to oscillations due to sterile neutrino ($\Delta m^2_{41} = 1$ eV$^2$ and 10 eV$^2$) compared to the only FD cases due to the averaging of the oscillations frequency due to rapid oscillations.
+As discussed earlier, for $\Delta m^2_{41} = 0.1$ eV$^2$ NDs of P2O and DUNE experiments are insensitive to sterile neutrinos and for this reason, adding a ND does not help in the improvement in the sensitivity.
 If we focus on the case for $\Delta m^{2}_{41} = 1 $ eV$^2$, we can clearly see that DUNE experiment gives the best bound for the ND+FD configuration and if we shift our focus to the case for $\Delta m^{2}_{41} = 10 $ eV$^2$, we can see that P2SO and Upgraded P2O configurations are giving best bound on the sterile parameters.
 This observation can be well understood from Fig. \ref{fig_prob}.
-We can see one more interesting feature in these two plots that the P2SO and Upgraded P2O curves are overlapping for the ND+FD case.
+We can see one more interesting feature in these two plots that the P2SO and Upgraded P2O bands are overlapping for the ND+FD case.
 This is due to the fact that the NDs for both P2SO and Upgraded P2O are the same in terms of both beam exposure and running period.
 The sensitivity of P2O is inferior than Upgraded P2O and P2SO but better than DUNE for $\Delta m^2_{41} = 10$ eV$^2$ and FD+ND.
 In the case of FD only, as we change the value of $\Delta m^{2}_{41}$ we do not see any significant change in the bounds for all the experiments.
 This is due to the fact that the the appearance channel probability, Eqn (\ref{ap_prob}) does not depend on $\Delta m^{2}_{4 1}$ when we consider FD only.
+Note that the current bounds on the sterile mixing angles are available from the ongoing experiments \cite{Dentler:2018sju}.
+But our results can't be compared with theirs as they are obtained using a different parametrization of the PMNS matrix.